View and manage alerts from the Azure portal

 Manage alert severity and status

-We recommend that you update alert severity as soon as you've triaged an alert so that you can prioritize the riskiest alerts as soon as possible.
+We recommend that you update alert severity In Defender for IoT in the Azure portal as soon as you've triaged an alert so that you can prioritize the riskiest alerts as soon as possible.
 Make sure to update your alert status once you've taken remediation steps so that the progress is recorded.

 You can update both severity and status for a single alert or for a selection of alerts in bulk.